 3) Reduce the room’s temperature to the lowest levels

-In case you have waited for 10 minute and the Honeywell thermostat is still flashing the ‘Cool on’ indicator, you can consider lowering the temperature and wait for about 10 minutes.
+In case you have waited for 10 minutes and the Honeywell thermostat is still flashing the ‘Cool on’ indicator, you can consider lowering the temperature and wait for about 10 minutes.
 Here you should adjust the controller setting and establish whether the cooling will work or not.
-As you set the temperature to the lowest possible levels, ensure that the fan’s setting is on the ‘Auto’ mode and that of the device be on ‘Cool’ mode.
+As you set the temperature to the lowest possible levels, ensure that the fan’s setting is on the ‘Auto’ mode and that the device is on ‘Cool’ mode.

 4) Your thermostat is in the setup mode or its clock is not set

-5) The furnace, AC unit or the air fan might not be getting the much-needed power
+5) The furnace, AC unit, or air fan might not be getting the much-needed power

-The AC unit, furnace and the air fan are some of the HVAC components that need power for them to work flawlessly.
-To establish whether these components are getting the much-needed power, you should take time to check vital areas as such as the connections leading to these components, the sockets and power supplies, among other vital elements.
+The AC unit, furnace, and air fan are some of the HVAC components that need power for them to work flawlessly.
+To establish whether these components are getting the much-needed power, you should take time to check vital areas such as the connections leading to these components, the sockets, and power supplies, among other vital elements.
 Ideally, you should ensure that they are well connected with the respective choices turned on.